Rudder

-A rudder is a primary control surface used to steer a ship, boat, submarine, hovercraft, aircraft, or other vehicle that moves through a fluid medium (generally air or water).
-On an aircraft the rudder is used primarily to counter adverse yaw and p-factor and is not the primary control used to turn the airplane.
+A rudder is a primary control surface used to steer a ship, boat, submarine, hovercraft, airship, or other vehicle that moves through a fluid medium (usually air or water).
+On an airplane, the rudder is used primarily to counter adverse yaw and p-factor and is not the primary control used to turn the airplane.
 A rudder operates by redirecting the fluid past the hull or fuselage, thus imparting a turning or yawing motion to the craft.
-In basic form, a rudder is a flat plane or sheet of material attached with hinges to the craft's stern, tail, or after end.
-Often rudders are shaped so as to minimize hydrodynamic or aerodynamic drag.
+In basic form, a rudder is a flat plane or sheet of material attached with hinges to the craft's stern, tail, or afterend.
+Often rudders are shaped to minimize hydrodynamic or aerodynamic drag.
 On simple watercraft, a tiller—essentially, a stick or pole acting as a lever arm—may be attached to the top of the rudder to allow it to be turned by a helmsman.
-In larger vessels, cables, pushrods, or hydraulics may be used to link rudders to steering wheels.
+In larger vessels, cables, pushrods, or hydraulics may link rudders to steering wheels.
 In typical aircraft, the rudder is operated by pedals via mechanical linkages or hydraulics.